David Tao: Beautiful (2006)

-A fifth studio album by Tao was released on August 4, 2006.
-"Beautiful" was a successful album which had three nominations in GMA, being nominated with Best Song, Best Composer and Best Male Vocalist.
-Despite Tao being a GMA veteran, he never won Best vocalist and this time this was also no exception with Tao only winning Best Song with his Marry Me Today.
-Among the more popular songs in the album are the title song Too beautiful, another old song restyled into Tao's signature arrangement, Can't Get You Outta My Mind, and a duet song with Jolin Tsai, Marry Me Today.
+On August 4, 2006, Tau released his fifth album, Beautiful.
+The album earned nominations for Best Song, Best Composer and Best Male Vocalist in the 18th Golden Melody Awards.
+The song "Marry Me Today," a duet with Jolin Tsai, won Best Song.
+Among the more popular songs in the album are the title song "Too Beautiful", another old song restyled into Tao's signature arrangement, "Can't Get You Outta My Mind", and "Marry Me Today".

 Opus 69 (2009)

-Tao's sixth album, named after his birth year of 1969, was released on August 21, 2009.
-It marks the return of Tao, and he developed the album with a blend of R&B, rock and soft ballads.
+On August 21, 2009, Tao released his sixth album, Opus 69, named after his birth year of 1969.
+He developed the album with a blend of R&B, rock and soft ballads.

 Hello Goodbye (2013)

-Hello Goodbye was released on June 11, 2013, four years after Opus 69.
+On June 11, 2013, Tau released his seventh album, Hello Goodbye.

 Personal life

-Tao speaks in fluent Mandarin, English, and Cantonese.
+Tao speaks Mandarin, English, and Cantonese.

 Tao married Penny Chiang on August 31, 2014.
 It was revealed in 2015 that Tao had engaged in an extramarital affair with artist manager Ada Yang Zi Qing, whom he had first met at a post-concert celebratory dinner in late 2010, which continued even after his 2014 marriage with Chiang.
 When the website Quan Min Xing Tan published an interview with Yang which revealed their affair though WeChat chat screenshots in June 2015, Tao denied the cheating and threatened to file charges against Yang and the publishing website for the "malicious lies."
 However, Yang responded with a vow to release more evidence of her affair with Tao, and challenged him to file the charges, saying she too could afford to hire a lawyer.

-On July 7, 2015, Tao held a 40-minute press conference with his agent and lawyer, where he admitted that he was cheating on his wife with Yang.
-"Penny, Father-in-law, Mother-in-law, please forgive me.
-Mum, I let you down.
-But thank you for not leaving me and for loving me...
-I made a mistake, I am very sorry and I’m very ashamed of what I did," Tao said, thanking his friends and fans for their continued support.
+On July 7, 2015, Tao held a press conference with his agent and lawyer, where he admitted that he was cheating on his wife with Yang.

-On February 14, 2019, Tao and Penny Chiang had their first son who is nicknamed "Bonbon".
+Tao and Penny Chiang have a son, born in 2019.